-Broadband Adoption Obstacle 1: Limited digital literacy
+Broadband Adoption Obstacle 1: Limited digital literacy Covered households Aging people Incarcerated individuals Veterans Individuals with disabilities Individuals with language barriers

-- Individuals living in households that have incomes at or below 150% of the Federal Poverty Level

-- Aging individuals

-- Incarcerated individuals

-- Veterans

-- Individuals with disabilities

-- Individuals with a language barrier

 Digital literacy refers to "the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills."
-Individuals lacking in digital literacy skills find it difficult to effectively use or otherwise understand digital resources like computers or the Internet.
+66 Individuals lacking in digital literacy skills find it difficult to effectively use or otherwise understand digital resources like computers or the Internet.
 Individuals in several covered populations are more vulnerable to digital literacy concerns than others.
 It is important to note that negative impacts of knowledge and skill gaps in digital literacy threaten to grow as more work and educational opportunities have moved to remote and hybrid models.
 As digital telehealth services continue to expand, moreover, individuals who benefit from remote health care (such as aging people, veterans, people with disabilities, or people from rural communities) may be disproportionately harmed by poor digital literacy.

-Broadband Adoption Obstacle 2: Lack of accessible supporting resources
+Broadband Adoption Obstacle 2: L ack of accessible supporting resources At-Risk Covered Populations: Individuals with disabilitiesIndividuals with language barriersRacial / ethnic minority groups

-- Individuals with disabilities

-- Individuals with a language barrier

-- Individuals who are members of a racial or ethnic minority group